M61ss/Javascript/Core/00 - Basics.md

 > [!IMPORTANT] Autoboxing
 >
-> All data types in javascript are autoboxed to their wrapper, so it is possible to use methods of wrapper objects on primitives data types wrapped from them.
+> `boolean`, `number` and `string` in javascript are autoboxed to their wrapper, respectively `Boolean`, `Number` and `String`, so it is possible to use methods of wrapper objects on primitives data types wrapped from them.

 ## Variables